crlna16/terramind-arctic-sea-ice/README.md

 - SIC could also be considered a pixel-wise regression task
 - Explore thinking in modalities

+Comparison
+---

+1. Terramind zero-shot
+2. Terramind with fine tuning
+3. Terramind with thinking in modalities
+4. Training U-Net from scratch

 ## Other ideas
 ### Crop type